viviraia/TheWikiGame/README.md

 # The Wiki Game

-A Progressive Web App (PWA) where players navigate from one Wikipedia page to another using only article links
+A Progressive Web App (PWA) where players navigate from one Wikipedia page to another using only article links.
+Compete globally on the leaderboard!

+## ✨ Features

+- 🎮 Navigate Wikipedia using only article links
+- 🏆 Global leaderboard system
+- 📱 Installable as mobile/desktop app (PWA)
+- ⏱️ Track clicks and time
+- 🎯 Random page challenges
+- 📊 View top players worldwide
+- 🌙 Beautiful, modern UI
+- ⚡ Fast and responsive

 ## Quick Start